 Various different data sources are used to attain the environmental or social characteristics of the sub-fund, such as MSCI, Morningstar Sustainalytics, S&P Trucost and Bloomberg.
 For due diligence, several controls can be performed for each source to ensure the data quality.
 To process the data, KBC Asset Management NV, among others, relies on an ESG Data Aggregator.
 This ESG Data Aggregator collects ESG data from external data sources (such as Morningstar Sustainalytics, Trucost and MSCI), as well as ESG data from KBC internal research.
 On these collected data, the ESG Data Aggregator performs quality checks and then assigns them, taking into account their capital structure, to the Universe of Interest of KBC Asset Management NV.
 To process the ESG data and determine the responsible issuers, KBC Asset Management NV has developed internal tools and models.
-The output of these models is submitted to the Responsible Investing Advisory Board, and presented to the Financial Risk Committee of KBC Asset Management NV.
+The principles of our methodology are presented to the Responsible Investing Advisory Board, and the output of our models is presented to the Financial Risk Committee of KBC Asset Management NV.